themesberg/flowbite/content/components/tooltips.md

 const tooltip = new Tooltip($targetEl, $triggerEl, options);
 ```

-Use the `show` and `hide` methods on the Tooltip object to programatically show and hide the tooltip element using JavaScript.
+Use the `show` and `hide` methods on the Tooltip object to programmatically show and hide the tooltip element using JavaScript.

 ```javascript
 // show the tooltip